powerjg/learning_gem5/part1/simple_config.rst

   system.cpu.workload = process
   system.cpu.createThreads()

-The final thing we need to do is instatiate the system and begin execution.
+The final thing we need to do is instantiate the system and begin execution.
 First, we create the ``Root`` object.
-Then we instatiate the simulation.
+Then we instantiate the simulation.
-The instatiation process goes through all of the SimObjects we've created in python and creates the ``C++`` equivalents.
+The instantiation process goes through all of the SimObjects we've created in python and creates the ``C++`` equivalents.

 As a note, you don't have to instantiate the python class then specify the parameters explicitly.
 You can also pass the parameters as named arguments, like the ``Root`` object below.